Five Categories of TeaCHE

 - An approved departmental training course for preparation of Graduate Student Teachers of Record (TORs)

-- EDA 6302 - Teaching and Learning in Higher Education
+- EDL 6302 - Teaching and Learning in Higher Education

 - Foundations for Teaching Workshop

 - FIVE Seminars for Excellence in Teaching (SET)

 - Successfully complete the Teacher of Record Training.

 Category 3: Teaching Documents